ecrucru/anticrux/README.md

 	- Library: option AntiCrux.options.board.analysisDepth renamed as AntiCrux.options.board.assistanceDepth
 	- Library: option AntiCrux.options.ai.noStatOnForcedMove renamed as AntiCrux.options.board.noStatOnForcedMove
 	- Library: reworked and lighter data model for the board (AntiCrux.node.piece and AntiCrux.node.owner are replaced by AntiCrux.node.board)
+	- Library: use of bit attributes for a smaller memory footprint

 ### License